 The Spleen in Harmony

-Apart from transporting the various food essences to the other parts of the body, "the spleen" also controls the transformation and transportation of fluids by separating the clear fluids from the dirty fluids.
-The clear fluids are sent to the lungs (which further distribute them to the skin) and the dirty fluids are sent down to the intestines for further separation and distribution.
-If "the spleen" is weak and the transportation of fluids is impaired there will be fluid retention called “dampness” in Traditional Chinese Medicine.
-One of the main symptoms of dampness is edema but other symptoms also include tiredness, lack of energy, and loose stools as the nature of dampness is to slow processes down and to make things sluggish (1) Therefore besides that t"he spleen" likes warm temperature and sweet taste because they give energy, the spleen also likes dryness.
+Apart from transporting the various food essences to the other parts of the body, the Spleen also controls the transformation and transportation of fluids by separating the clear fluids from the dirty fluids.
+The clear fluids are sent to the Lung (which further distribute them to the skin) and the dirty fluids are sent down to the intestines for further separation and distribution.
+If the Spleen is weak and the transportation of fluids is impaired there will be fluid retention called “dampness” in traditional Chinese medicine.
+One of the main symptoms of dampness is edema but other symptoms also include tiredness, lack of energy, and loose stools as the nature of dampness is to slow processes down and to make things sluggish (1) Therefore besides that the Spleen likes warm temperature and sweet taste because they give energy, the Spleen also likes dryness.

-On a mental level the spleen governs the thought.
-Thus any mental processes such as thinking, concentrating, studying, and focusing are governed by the spleen.
+On a mental level the Spleen governs the thought.
+Thus any mental processes such as thinking, concentrating, studying, and focusing are governed by the Spleen.
 People with healthy spleens are generally active, practical, and responsible, they study well and memorize efficiently.
 People with unhealthy spleens tend to have a “busy mind”, over think and manifest “stuck behavior”.
-When there is accumulated dampness in the spleen the thoughts take the quality of the dampness and become sticky, gluing, and oppressive.
+When there is accumulated dampness in the Spleen the thoughts take the quality of the dampness and become sticky and oppressive.

-If you feel that your "spleen" is in disharmony review the following materials to determine what pathology corresponds to your condition and learn some of Traditional Chinese Medicine's approaches with foods and acupressure - some of the purest treatment methods known.
+If you feel that your Spleen (your digestive system) is in disharmony review the following materials to determine what pathology corresponds to your condition and learn some of traditional Chinese medicine's healing approaches with foods and acupressure.

 (1) Maciocia, Giovanni (1989).
 The Foundations of Chinese Medicine.
 Nanjing: Harcourt Publishers Limited